Select Page

 Life is short, and time is precious.
 So be selective about who you take with you on your leadership journey.
 Because who you choose to invest in will determine the speed and scope of your impact.

 I want to add one caveat.
-I believe that part of living a good life is helping people who are stuck in destructive behaviors, and they may not realize it (more on this later using Motivational Interviewing).
+I believe that part of living a good life is helping people who are stuck in destructive behaviors, and they may not realize it or ever thank you for your support (more on this later using Motivational Interviewing).
+Many people need someone to believe in them when no one else does.
+But it can help to be clear about who you are, or are not, making this type of investment in.

 Turn information into action